ramcarreno/formality-eval/README.md

 classified as **formal** or **informal**.
 - `formal_label` and `informal_label`: In certain cases, one might want to change the labels associated with both predictions, as some other models might use {-1,1}, {0,1}, etc. for informal and formal respectively.
-By default, _formal_label_ is set to 0, and _informal_label_ is set to 1, as it is how the baseline rule-based model encodes both.
+By default, _formal_label_ is set to 0, and _informal_label_ is set to 1.
+This how both the baseline rule-based and the embeddings models encode them.

-More specifics about models and datasets are detailed in the document.
+- `predictions_to_file`: Name of the file where model predictions over a dataset will be stored, if necessary.

 ### Example: Classification report
 ```